jasminabihel/books-and-coffee/README.md

  #### **Contact** ####

  * Here we have the "Sign up" form to join the club.
-Under the form are times and places for the meeetings.
+Under the form are times and places for the meetings.
  * There is a map that shows the address for the meeting place that users can interact with and open in a new tab to easier find the meeting place.
  * When users sign up they get a confirmation message "Thank you for signing up!".